mmnvb/fruitodoro/README.md

 see any PRs.

 If you want to add a **new fruit**, you can just create an object inside *src/assets/themes.json* This object must contain proper css theme colors and img's name.
-The image itself must placed to the *public/img* directory.
+The image itself must be placed to the *public/img* directory.
 Recompile and now you have a new fruit. \
 \
 *Hint: Explore how other fruits are created*